Mohammad Hossein Mahdavian: History

-As you can guess, Mahdovian's favorite subject was history, and according to himself, he used to read newspapers and follow events.
-What has been manifested in his films today is his interesting sensitivity to the contemporary history of Iran.
+Mahdovian's favorite school subject was history, and according to himself, he used to read newspapers and follow events.
+His interest in the contemporary history of Iran manifests in his films.

 At the same age, he became interested in Jules Verne's books.
 His favorite movies before high school are lively and action movies with heroes, such as Western movies or "Eagles" and "Afee" among Iranian movies.

 But after high school and by getting acquainted with philosophy, his tendency is more towards intellectual cinema.
 "Arusi Khoban" directed by Mohsen Makhmalbaf and "Hamoun" by Dariush Mehrjoui are popular films of his era: "In those years, I used to watch intellectual films in an extreme way, which usually have a slow rhythm and their main focus is not on the narrative, a kind of intellectual stew in those years I had and I thought that a good film should be very complicated."